gladimdim/locadeserta/index.md

 In this genre players have to form a production chain flow of primitive goods to be processed into something more sophisticated.

-## Release date

-Planned for this winter 2022 ❄️

 ## Licenses